da99/www_app/README.md

 -------------------------------

 Do you want to allow others to script your apps?
-Do you want to turn those scripts into little applets of HTML/CSS/JS?
+Do you want to turn those scripts into little applets of HTML/JS?
 Do you wnat them to be sandboxed?
 Do you want to allow others to script your apps?
 In other words: turn your apps into a platform the quick & easy way?
 Do you want them sandboxed?
 Do you want to create a simple to use declarative language and pass it around using JSON?
+Do you *not* need CSS right now?

 Then try WWW applets.